 You own a small business with 18 employees.
 10 of the employees have been with you for at least a year and several for many years.
 You generally fire and rehire about 6 employees per year due to the nature of the age of employees.
 Your industry requires younger workers for physical purposes and the longer term workers are either in management or are accustomed to the physical nature of your business.
 Almost all the employees live from paycheck to paycheck.
 You have become concerned about the older staff and desire to provide some form of longer term benefit for them, specifically some benefit with a low cost and easy to document and maintain.
 You have decided on a Section 408 plan and have chosen to go with the Simple.

 Step 1 – Earnings Threshold Decision – This one should be easy for you.
 I know I stated that there is little paperwork involved, but there still is paperwork.
 One of the requirements is some form of notification to employees.
 Do you really want to deal with those individuals that are only there for a week or two?
-NO. So by raising the threshold of earnings to $5,000, those employees that come and go or are there only for the summer, you don’t have to deal with them.
+NO. By raising the threshold of earnings to $5,000, those employees that come and go or are there only for the summer, you don’t have to deal with them.
 In my scenario presented, I stated that your goal is to provide for those employees that continue to work for you.
-So by setting the minimum earnings threshold to $5,000, you achieve one of your goals and you reduce your paperwork.
+By setting the minimum earnings threshold to $5,000, you achieve one of your goals and you reduce your paperwork.

 Step 2 – Select the Contribution Option – There are only 2 options.
 You either match up to 3% or make a flat contribution.
 Go back to my scenario above, I stated the nature of the industry leads to a high turnover rate, generally low pay (living paycheck to paycheck) and you want to provide a benefit with a low cost.
 By electing to make a flat 2% contribution, you achieve a set goal, ‘…desire to provide a longer term benefit…’ to your staff.
 In the scenario above, I stated that the staff generally lives from paycheck to paycheck.
 By electing the 2% flat contribution, you are in effect providing a benefit without additional costs.
 If you increase their respective wages by the same amount, you will have to match the FICA taxes associated with this additional 2% pay increase.
 By utilizing the retirement plan, no FICA taxes are required on the contribution to the plan.

 Employees are still allowed to make an elected deferral to the plan from their wages, but you are not required to match that elected deferral.
 Just for technical understanding, the elected deferral is after the FICA tax issue and before the income tax is calculated for the employee.
-So it is to their benefit to contribute money to their respected account within the plan.
+It is to their benefit to contribute money to their respected account within the plan.
 There is no benefit for you as the employer for their personal contribution.

 Step 3 – Decide on the Financial Institution – Believe it or not, the plan does cost money.
 Mostly the plan costs money to the employees and there is generally a plan establishment fee (set-up cost) to the employer.
 The prices vary dramatically and some providers do not charge a fee if a minimum number of employees exist in your company.
 The key is to compare several, and I mean several providers of plans.
 There are annual costs charged to each account within the plan, typically a flat rate plus a percentage of the balance.
 I have seen a $25 fee with a ½% annual fee.
 This can be very expensive in the long run.
-So look for plans that are cost effective to the employees for the long run.
+Look for plans that are cost effective to the employees for the long run.
 Sometimes it is worth the company shelling out a larger up-front fee to save the employees higher annual charges on their respective accounts.
 Review at least 5 providers of plans.
 Let them know up front, it is about the fee structure and not much more.
 The agents get it, they are not stupid and they generally shy away from discussing the costs because of sticker shock to the client.
 The agents focus on the performance of the investment portfolios to convince the business owner to choose them over the other providers.
 In general, many of the financial institutions provide access to more than just one or two plans that carry several different investment portfolios within the plan.
 THE KEY IS THE ANNUAL COST OF THE PLAN TO THE PARTICIPANTS!

 Step 4 – Do the Paperwork – The financial institution you select will have all the paperwork involved.
 They generally have you sign a plan agreement and Form 5305 – SIMPLE which is an IRS document.
 I have one here: Form 5305 – SIMPLE .
-Further down, I walk you through this simple form and how to fill it out.
+Further below, I walk you through this simple form and how to fill it out.
 The final piece of paperwork is the employee notification (part of Form 5305) and the employee salary reduction agreement (another part of Form 5305).
 The employee notification copy is kept in the employee’s files and the employee salary reduction agreement is copied to the employee’s file.
 The original is sent to the financial institution.
 In addition, the payroll service provider gets a copy to begin the process of withholding at the agreed upon date.

 That is pretty much it, SIMPLE.